Title: Street Cat Blues

 If you want to have a good laugh ( who doesn’t!), do check out Street Cat Blues by Alison O’Leary.
 And if you are a cat lover, then you must read this book!
 I am looking forward to reading more of cat sleuth stories from O’Leary.

 Meanwhile, in the real world: I think I must put a GPS tracker on kitty’s collar so that I know if she’s a cat sleuth too.
 You never know.
 She’s very curious, opens cupboards and doors, stuff… Oops!
-That can also make her a thief and not a sleuth right??
+That makes her a thief, not a sleuth, right??

 Thank you, Rachel from Rachel’s Random Resources for giving me an opportunity to be a part of this blog tour.